Cold Winter Weather and the Need for Telehealth

 Have your plan securely in place

 Don’t wait until the last moment or when it’s absolutely necessary to let your clients know that Telehealth is an option you can offer them.
 Educate your clients on what Telehealth is, why it is beneficial to them, and how to use it.
 One simple way to foster an immediate understanding is to promote it on your website.
-In addition to teaching your clients how to use it, make sure that they know it’s a secure, HIPAA compliant solution and that they understand any insurance implications.
+In addition to teaching your clients how to use it, make sure that they know it’s a secure, HIPAA-compliant solution and that they understand any insurance implications.

-To help with this process, we’ve crafted a letter announcing to clients that you now offer Telehealth, which you can find here.
+To help with this process, we’ve crafted a letter announcing to clients that you now offer HIPAA-compliant Telehealth, which you can find here.

 Telehealth Sample Letter Template